 But then came an opportunity.
 My parents were renovating the house, and part of that renovation involved expanding their bedroom closet at the expense of my own room.
 I stood to lose around 30% of my personal space, and I knew I could turn this to my advantage.

 I somehow convinced my parents that a Sega Genesis would be a fair trade for my now-smaller bedroom.
 Still can’t believe I won that argument.
 Who cared if I only played it ten times?
-I HAD it.
+The important thing was that I owned it.

 #8: G.I.
 Joe Crusader Space Shuttle!

 I’ve always had a weird relationship with G.I.
 Joe toys.
-I had and loved plenty of them, but I was never completely wrapped up in the franchise like I was with Star Wars, He-Man or Transformers.
+I had and loved plenty of them, but I was never completely wrapped up in the franchise.
+(At least, not like I was with Star Wars, MOTU or Transformers.)

 …which isn’t to say that I never asked for the figures, but in terms of the larger vehicles and playsets, the only ones I had were gifts from people who didn’t know what else to get me.
 In retrospect, I wish I’d been more proactive about G.I.
 Joe.
-I could plainly see that the Terror Drome was a lifechanger.
-Why didn’t I ever ask for one?!
+I could plainly see that the Terror Drome was a life-changer, so why didn’t I ever ask for one?!